pegasys-fi/docs/docs/contracts/v2/guides/smart-contract-integration/04-building-an-oracle.md

 There are at least
-[two kinds of moving averages](https://www.investopedia.com/terms/m/movingaverage.asp#types-of-moving-averages) that you can compute using the Uniswap cumulative price variable.
+[two kinds of moving averages](https://www.investopedia.com/terms/m/movingaverage.asp#types-of-moving-averages) that you can compute using the Pegasys cumulative price variable.

 [Simple moving averages](https://www.investopedia.com/terms/s/sma.asp)
 give equal weight to each price measurement.
 We have built